manage-pixels/cas-tutor/src/posts/operations_officer.md

 title: Ginger Yang
 image: ginger.png
 date: 2021-08-01
 summary: "Marketing Manager 2021 to 2022.
-I am so happy to be managing CASTutors, get know all about be, by clicking the button below."
+I am so happy to be part of the team, get to know me by clicking the button below."
 tags: Volunteers
 ---